2024 São Paulo ePrix (March)

 The 2024 São Paulo ePrix was the fourth race of the 2023–24 Formula E World Championship, held on 16 March 2024.
 It was the second edition of the São Paulo ePrix.
 The race was held on the São Paulo Street Circuit, around the Anhembi Sambadrome.

 The ePrix was won by Sam Bird for McLaren with a dramatic final lap overtake around the outside of Jaguar driver Mitch Evans.
 A double overtake at the final corner for Nissan driver Oliver Rowland ensured that he completed the podium.
-Bird's win was his first Formula E race victory since the 2021 New York City ePrix, and the first ever Formula E victory for McLaren.
+Bird's win was his first Formula E race victory since the 2021 New York City ePrix, and the first and only ever Formula E victory for McLaren and would also be Bird's 12th and final victory in Formula E.

 Background

 Nick Cassidy entered the race as the leader in the Drivers' Championship with a 19 point lead over Pascal Wehrlein, followed by Jean-Éric Vergne (24 points behind) and defending champion Jake Dennis (29 points behind).

 Prior to the race, Jaguar held a 31 point lead over DS Penske in the Teams' Championship, with Porsche in third.
 The Manufacturers' Trophy was newly introduced prior to the São Paulo ePrix, with the standings backdated to the start of the season; Jaguar held a 33 point lead over Porsche in these standings, with Stellantis in third.